⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 BlackLine Inc.

-Provides cloud-based solutions for financial close management, accounting automation, and intercompany governance.
+Provides cloud-based solutions for financial close automation, account reconciliations, and intercompany accounting for the Office of the CFO.

 2